State Law Background

 - Give local law enforcement discretion to deny a concealed handgun permit.

-In 2017, West Virginia had the 17th highest number of gun deaths per capita among the states.
-In addition, based on data published by Mayors Against Illegal Guns, in 2009, West Virginia was the 2nd highest number of crime guns to other states per capita.
-Per capita, West Virginia exports 3.3 times as many crime guns as the national average, and it exports far more crime guns than it imports.
+In 2016, West Virginia had the 12th highest number of gun deaths per capita among the states.
+In addition, in 2016, West Virginia exported the 2nd highest number of crime guns to other states per capita.
+Per capita, West Virginia exports 3.2 times as many crime guns as the national average, and it exports more than three times as many crime guns as it imports.

 West Virginia Firearms Laws